How to Build a Niche Website: Step-by-Step Case Study

 How I Created My Content

-When we began our niche site, we were already huge fans of the detailed, long-form articles published by Smart Blogger and Backlinko.
+When we began our niche site, we were already huge fans of the detailed, long-form articles published by Jon and Kevin J. Duncan on Smart Blogger.

 So, we sought to emulate them.